SlayerXD444/Hatsune-Miku/README.md

 [![Aoi.js Version](https://img.shields.io/npm/v/aoi.js.svg?maxAge=3600)](https://www.npmjs.com/package/aoi.js)

 ## About
-**Hatsune Miku is a Multipurpose Discord Bot which has 98% Uptime.
+**Hatsune Miku is a Multipurpose Discord Bot which has Good Uptime.
 The bot has Setup, Fun, and Music Commands in it for full refference of the commands check below** <br>
 </br>

 ## Wikis